Central Huron square, early 1900s

 The probable date of occupation for the first Central School is 1868.
-Henry J. Alden was the first Principal of the nine-room brick building (two stories and a basement), steam heated, with seating capacity of 542, located on twenty-foot hill on a 60 x 65 foot plot.
+Henry J. Alden was the first Principal of the nine-room brick building (two stories and a basement), steam heated, with a seating capacity of 542, located on a twenty-foot hill on a 60 x 65-foot plot.
 The contractor was Isaac Shoemaker.

 –From the History of Our Public Schools in Wyandotte County, Kansas, 1844-2012 at kckps.org

 Stay tuned for the next local history post on the history of Kansas City, Kansas, and Wyandotte High Schools!